 Certain manufacturers in the market in which we compete distribute certain products without completing the FDA approval process.
 For example, we believe certain lidocaine topical patches, plaster or poultice products marketed OTC and without FDA approval, require approval and compete inappropriately with ZTlido.
 In December 2018, we filed a citizen's petition asking the FDA to clarify its requirements and take enforcement action against such products.
-The FDA has generally held the position that requests for enforcement action via citizen petition are not allowed, which may reduce the likelihood of the FDA taking action explicitly in response to our December 2018 petition.
 Furthermore, we believe the labeling and marketing of certain OTC lidocaine patches products are false and deceptive, which could cause significant damages to our business and a diminution of goodwill in our intellectual property.
 In addition, on March 7, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was signed into law, which included statutory provisions reforming FDA's mechanisms for regulating OTC drugs.
 Under the CARES Act, the FDA considers a drug to be generally recognized as safe and effective ("GRASE") if it meets certain requirements, including items such as the active ingredient, indication for use, dosage, route of administration, and labeling set forth in the OTC monograph and related rulemakings.
 Historically, the FDA was required to establish, revise, and amend an OTC monograph by notice-and-comment rulemaking, which was lengthy and resource-intensive.
 The CARES Act replaces the rulemaking process with a final administrative order process.
 Administrative orders may be initiated by the FDA or at the request of a drug manufacturer or any other person.
 After a period for public comment on the administrative order, the FDA is able to issue a final administrative order, rather than a regulation, permitting the drug to be marketed over the counter.
 As this process is much more streamlined and less burdensome, this may benefit the manufacturers of lidocaine topical patches to obtain GRASE status from the FDA and thereby legally market these products over-the-counter and compete with ZTlido.

 The FDA recently responded to our citizen's petition by denying it in light of the new administrative order process under the CARES Act for considering OTC drug products.
-In February 2021, we filed a complaint against certain manufacturers of OTC lidocaine patches to seek an award of damages and the entry of injective relief enjoining further dissemination of such false and deceptive advertisement.
+In February 2021, we filed a complaint against certain manufacturers of OTC lidocaine patches to seek an award of damages and the entry of injunctive relief enjoining further dissemination of such false and deceptive advertisement.
 That litigation is currently scheduled for trial in December 2023.
 On June 22, 2022, we filed a complaint against Apotex alleging patent infringement of certain Orange Book patents covering ZTlido ("ZTlido Patents").
-This lawsuit followed the filing by Apotex of an Amended New Drug Application ("ANDA") under the Hatch-Waxman Act, seeking approval to market a generic version of ZTlido prior to the expiration of the ZTlido Patents and alleging that the ZTlido Patents are invalid, unenforceable and not infringed.
+This lawsuit followed the filing by Apotex of an Abbreviated New Drug Application ("ANDA"), seeking approval to market a generic version of ZTlido prior to the expiration of the ZTlido Patents and alleging that the ZTlido Patents are invalid, unenforceable and not infringed.
 We are seeking, among other relief, an order that the effective date of an FDA approval of Apotex's ANDA be no earlier than the expiration of the asserted patents listed in the Orange Book, the latest of which expires on May 10, 2031.
 Apotex is subject to a 30-month stay preventing them from selling a generic version.
-The stay should expire no earlier than November 11, 2024.
+The stay should expire no earlier than

+November 11, 2024.
 Trial in this patent litigation has been scheduled for June 3, 2024.
-See the section titled "Business - Legal Proceedings" for additional information regarding such proceedings.
+See the section of this Quarterly Report on Form 10-Q titled "Business - Legal Proceedings" for additional information regarding such proceedings.